 So choose one of the easy-to-create image types, and commit to adding it to your blog post this week.

-You won’t just Boost Blog Traffic.
+You won’t just Smart Blogger.
 You’ll boost brain traffic too.

 About the Author: Pamela Wilson founded Big Brand System to help you grow your business with the powerful combination of strategic marketing and great design.
 Her free Brown Bag Webinar, Your Ideas to the Power of 10, shows you how to turn one idea into 10 pieces of visual content.
 Register today!